Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <ol>
 	<li><strong>mandatory in-document reference:</strong> Relative to the currently evaluated property, or document absolute, reference to a property.
 References are always slash-separated paths through a document tree and can contain wildcards (\*) to indicate that a set or list of properties is to be matched instead of a single property.
 		<ul>
 			<li><em>Absolute</em> references start with a slash (/).
-Absolute references may only contain upstream path elements, i.e. they may only point to properties of objects enclosing the property that is being evaluated and indicated by the qname.
+Absolute references may only contain upstream path elements, i.e. they may only point to properties of objects enclosing the property that is being evaluated and indicated by a name.
 				<ul>
 					<li>Example: <code>/materialDefinitions/*/type</code></li>
 				</ul>